-Festivities around NATIONAL & INTERNATIONAL DAYS KASHMIR DAY rally
+Festivities around NATIONAL & INTERNATIONAL DAYS

+KASHMIR DAY rally

 AS stands in solidarity with the people of Kashmir.
 On Kashmir Day - February 05, 2023, as we remember the struggles and hardships faced by its people, we condemn the delay in justice for the people of that region.
 The Legal Aid Society stands in solidarity with Kashmir, condemning all human rights violations in the occupied area.

 LAS organized a rally in Shaheed Benazirabad to show our unwavering support for the people of Kashmir and their right to live with dignity and freedom.

-INTERNATIONAL WOMEN'S DAY celebrations woman carries a whole world within her; without her contributions, our world would be incomplete.
+INTERNATIONAL WOMEN'S DAY celebrations

+woman carries a whole world within her; without her contributions, our world would be incomplete.
 To pay tribute to all women who had/are devoting their lives to making our world a better place, we celebrated International Women's Day across all our offices.

-SLACC with Shifa Foundation
+with Shifa Foundation

-AS Sanghar team, in collaboration with Shifa Foundation, celebrated women's day at village Faqeer Pir Bux, which was attended by 210 participants, including women's rights activists, representatives of CSOs, social workers, and relevant stakeholders.
-On this occasion, LAS also conducted an awareness session on laws dealing with GBV, the rights of women in property, the importance of education for women's empowerment, and the like.
-The participants of the event also performed tablo (mini-theatre) a to highlight the issues confronted by women.
+AS Sanghar team, in collaboration with Shifa Foundation, celebrated women's day at village Faqeer Pir Bux, which was attended by 210 participants, including women's rights activists, representatives of CSOs, social workers. relevant stakeholders.

+On this occasion, LAS conducted awareness session on laws dealing with GBV, the rights of women in property, the importance of education for women's empowerment, and the like.
+The participants of the event also performed tablo (mini-theatre) to highlight the issues confronted by women.

-collaboration with CWP-LAO, LAS the Hyderabad team organized Women's day celebrations at the Hyderabad Women's prison.
-This celebration witnessed participation from all women incarcerated in prison.
+collaboration with CWP-LAO, LAS the Hyderabad team organized Women's day celebrations Hyderabad Women's prison.
+This celebration witnessed participation from women incarcerated in prison.
 The participants highlighted their issues via different forms of Art and paintings.
+On the occasion, Women prisoners dressed came and were very happy to be involved.
+They expressed their appreciation to the organizers for arranging such an amazing event.

+At SLACC

-On the occasion, the Women prisoners dressed came and were very happy to be involved.
-They expressed their appreciation to the organizers for arranging such an amazing event. media social campaign was held, with all SLACC lawyers sharing video messages on their experiences as working women and how SLACC helps its female callers.
-On this occasion, Mr. Ali Ahmed Baloch (Honorable Secretary of Parliamentary Affairs and Criminal Prosecution Department, Government of Sindh) acknowledged this campaign and remarked it as "a public expression of our love and reverence for the mothers of our country."
-At SLACC rnational Women's Day m om SLACC Advocate Shum
+media social campaign was held, with SLACC lawyers sharing video messages their experiences working women and how SLACC helps its female callers.
+On this occasion, Mr. Ali Ahmed Baloch (Honorable Secretary of Parliamentary Affairs and Criminal Prosecution Department, Government of Sindh) acknowledged campaign and remarked it as "a public expression of our love and reverence for the mothers of our country."

-AS regional teams from all districts organized a celebration to pay tribute to the contribution of women working in their office.
-On the day, the speakers discussed how the intersectionality of gender and religious identities have a compound effect on minority women and also discussed the concrete actions to be undertaken to improve the living condition of minority women.
+AS regional teams from all districts organized celebration to pay tribute to the contribution of women working in their office.
+On the day, the speakers discussed how the intersectionality of gender and religious identities have a compound effect minority women and also discussed the concrete actions to be undertaken to improve the living condition of minority women.